 This past week, as part of our Thermochemistry unit, my students were completing one of my favorite Target Inquiry Labs entitled “ A Very Cool Investigation”.
 We were using calorimeters, dissolving ammonium nitrate, and my students were recording the change in temperature using a digital thermometer.
-Some of my students had noticed that with si
+Some of my students had

 Organic chemistry was when I fell in love with chemistry.
 Also known as Chem 210 at the University of Michigan, it was the first time I actually started to connect what was going on at the nanoscopic level to the macroscopic world.
 Since then, I’ve been hooked.